sandstorm-io/sandstorm/docs/administering/active-directory.md

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/11.png)

 - Now, visit your Sandstorm server and begin configuring SAML login.
-In the Sandstorm SAML config, make sure your "Entity ID" is the full URL to your Sandstorm server, including the leading "https://", which you will also use as the Azure AD "Identifier".
+In the Sandstorm SAML config, adjust the "Entity ID" to be the full URL to your Sandstorm server, including the leading "https://", which you will also use as the Azure AD "Identifier".
 Azure AD requires that the entity ID be a full URL, not a hostname.
 You will also need to copy the Sandstorm server's Service URL to your clipboard.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/13-blanked.png)